Office hours

 I am a historian of early modern Britain, specialising in gender and emotion.

 My doctoral work explored the experience of being suicidal in early modern Britain.
-I am currently reworking this project for publication as a monograph.
+My first monograph, based on this project, will be published with Palgrave Macmillan in 2026.
 My work has been published with Cultural and Social History and Gender & History.

-My current project investigates the role of masculinity and emotion in the commision of crime in seventeenth and eighteenth century England.
+My current project investigates the role of masculinity and emotion in the commision of crime in England, 1650-1900.
 I am interested in how ideas about the appropriate expression of gender, particularly in relation to emotion, shaped the behaviour and self-fashioning of criminal men in the early modern period.
+More broadly, I am concerned with the experience of men within the English legal system, and the ways in which ideas about male criminality shaped the development of justice.

 I am an Associate Fellow of the Higher Education Academy and an Advance HE Collaborative Award for Teaching Excellence winner.